This is an archive page for Athens

 11Α Evelpidon Street (Pedion Areos), Athens, 113 62, Greece

-Alexandros Kallegias is an architect currently working at Zaha Hadid Architects in London, teaching at the Architectural Association (AA) and University of Liverpool.
-He is the Programme Director of AA Greece Visiting School, AA Athens Visiting School, and AA Summer DLAB Visiting School.
-He received his M.Arch degree from University of Patras in Greece (2000, High Honors).
-As a graduate from the AA Design Research Lab (DRL) (M.Arch / 2009), he explores computational means of transforming static built models to animated kinetic prototypes.
-He has been teaching as a studio master in AA Istanbul Visiting Schools.
-He is a registered architect in the UK and Greece, where he has worked for several architectural practices.
+Alexandros Kallegias is an architect currently teaching at the Architectural Association (AA) (2011-current), and University of Liverpool (2013-2015).
+He is the Programme Director of AA Greece Visiting School, AA Athens Visiting School, and AA Summer DLAB.
+He is a Senior Architect at Zaha Hadid Architects (2011-current), acting as the BIM Coordinator of Riyadh KAFD Metro Station.
+He received his MArch degrees from University of Patras in 2000 (High Honors), and AA Design Research LAB (DRL) in 2011.
+He is a registered architect in the UK and Greece.

 Evangelos Kanellopoulos born in Athens, completed his studies in Architecture in Polytechnic of Turin where he obtained his doctorate in 1985.
 In Italy, in collaboration with Polytechnic of Milan and Turin he established urban studies while he designed retail stores.
 He worked as worksite engineer for Gunite Hellas, Sigalas S.A. and Tehnako S.A.
 He collaborated with Travasaros’ Architects and Karadavanis’ Architects.
 In 1993, he founded his own architectural practice which was engaged with hotels, retail, industrial, residential, exhibition design.
 In 2012, having taught for 25 years in AKTO, he became Head of Interior Architecture and Design.